MullaiR-19/Weather-App-with-Django-and-owm-api/Readme.txt

 ##Django Weather App with Beautiful Soup 4

-This is a weather application built with Django web framework and Beautiful Soup 4 (bs4) module.
-The app allows users to get the current weather conditions for any location they search for.
+This is a weather application built with pyowm weather api access module.
+The app allows users to get the current weather conditions for any location in India they search for.

-The app uses the default google search and web scrapping using bs4 module which filters certain values from the search result.
+The app uses the default API provided and get the weather info of the place

 The front-end of the application is built using HTML and allows users to input a location in a search bar and display the current weather conditions for that location.